 A Brief History of Nihari

 Nihari originated in India during the Mughal era.
-The meal was traditionally prepared by slow-cooking the shank meat and bone marrow overnight with spices so the dish would be ready to serve after morning prayer.
+The meal was traditionally prepared by slow-cooking the beef shank overnight with warm spices so the dish would be ready to serve after morning prayer.

-When the Mughal empire spread, the recipe for nihari traveled too.
+As the Mughal empire spread, recipes for nihari traveled too.
 It became popular in places like Hyderabad, Lahore, and other parts of present-day India, Pakistan, and Bangladesh.
-Even today, it remains a hallmark of Mughlai and Pakistani cuisine.
+Today, it remains a hallmark of Mughlai and Pakistani cuisine.

-• Nihari Masala: I prefer to use a homemade nihari spice blend.
-Ours features sautéed ginger and garlic that cooks with warm spices like ground coriander seeds, ginger, red chili powder, ground cumin seeds, turmeric powder, fennel seeds, and salt.
-If you are short on time, use a ready-made spice mix; you can find it online or at your local Asian or Indian market.
-My favorite is Shan Nihari Masala, and I use about ¼ of the packet for mild, and more if you prefer a spicier beef nihari.
+- Nihari Masala: I enjoy making a homemade nihari spice blend from scratch.
+It features sautéed ginger and fresh garlic that cooks with spices like ground coriander seeds, ground ginger, red chili powder (or Kashmiri chili powder for less heat) ground cumin seeds, turmeric powder, ground fennel seeds, and salt.
+If you are short on time, use a ready-made spice mix.
+Find them online or visit local Asian or Indian grocery stores.
+My favorite is Laziza, but it’s hard to find, so I use Shan Nihari Masala when in a hurry.
+Use ¼ of the packet for mild flavor, and include more if you prefer a spicy beef nihari.

-• Bones: What is nihari without shank bones?
+- Beef: Beef shanks stew or pressure cook until it is fall-off-the-bone tender.
+Set aside enough cooking time for the collagen and tissues to break down and incorporate with the broth.
+And what is nihari without marrow bones?
 The shank portion of the beef containing bone marrow adds gelatin and fat to make the stew savory and delicious.
 Some versions, like paya nihari, use trotters to make the stew.

-• Garnish: Fresh toppings are a must-have, whether you’re eating at home or in a restaurant.
-We serve ours with caramelized onions, fresh ginger, green chilies, and lemon wedges.
+- Garnish: Fresh toppings are a must-have part of the meal, whether at home or in a restaurant.
+Enjoy the flavorful meal with caramelized onions, fresh ginger, chopped green chiles, and lemon or lime wedges.

 Additions and Substitutions

-• Protein: Replace the beef in this recipe with beef or mutton trotters to make paya nihari.
-Nalli nihari is another favorite in our home, using beef, lamb, or goat meat on the shank.
-You can also make chicken nihari or use boiled dal as a vegetarian option.
+- Replace beef shanks with beef or mutton trotters to make paya nihari.
+Nalli nihari is another favorite, using beef, lamb, or goat shank.

 How to Make Beef Nihari